hero

 • Discharge: Eye and nose discharge, often green-tinged.

-• Neurological problems: The disease can cause seizures, muscle cramps, involuntary movements, coordination issues, partial to complete paralysis, and more.
+• Neurological issues: The disease can cause seizures, muscle cramps, involuntary movements, coordination issues, partial to complete paralysis, and more.
 These symptoms may appear at a later stage of the disease, with or without other symptoms.

 • Skin-related symptoms: A common symptom is hyperkeratosis, or thickening of the paw pads.
 It can also involve small pus-filled pimples on the skin.